Tips and Traps for SAGD Thermal Modelling: Better Quality Production Estimates

 Key objective is to know what makes a simulation more representative and how to go about achieving that objective.
 Also, how to evaluate whether a simulation is representative or not.

-Build better models, understand what needs to be done to make them better.
-Evaluate if simulation is representative.
+- Understand what needs to be done to make them better

 Understand how to make better SAGD predictions and leave with a series of specific checks to ensure that thermal reservoir simulations are accurate.
 This is critical for financial success in operating SAGD properties and companies.